 Students will take at least one statistics/analysis course at the doctoral level, working with their Ph.D. advisor to find the best fit.
 This course may be chosen from those offered throughout the university, selected to be specific to their field of concentration.
 Although the requirement is for a quantitative course, students are strongly urged to take additional quantitative and qualitative courses to round out their research analysis skills.

-The Information Science Ph.D. program currently offers primary and secondary specializations in Decision and Policy Sciences; Geographic Information Science; Information Assurance; Information, Government, and Democratic Society; Information in Organizational Environments; and Knowledge Organization and Management.
+The Information Science Ph.D. program currently offers primary and secondary specializations in Data Analytics; Geographic Information Science; Information Assurance; Information, Government, and Democratic Society; Information in Organizational Environments; Knowledge Organization and Management; and Information for Risk, Emergency Management, and Security.
 All INF Ph.D. students normally select one primary and one secondary specialization.
 Primary specializations generally consist of six to seven courses, plus necessary prerequisites and include a comprehensive field examination.
 Normally, a secondary specialization consists of three courses and does not require a comprehensive examination.
 Self-designed secondary specializations require approval of the INF faculty.